zapaUA/projects/README.md

 Hello welcome to my Github

-I'm an electrical engineering student at University of Aveiro Will use this repository to save projects and homeworks aswell as random projects.
+I'm an electrical engineering student at University of Aveiro and I will use this repository to save projects and homeworks, aswell as random projects.